 As far as complexity of the provided test case goes, unless I messed something up in terms of configuration, the presented scenario is fairly common in a clustered environment where multiple consumers work with a single node, e.g. creating files under a given folder.
 It is true that I had to manually craft the delay between retries for each thread, but that was done to make sure that the problem can be reproduced.

-Horia Chiorean and Randall Hauch, as always, your help is greatly appreciated.
+hchiorean and rhauch, as always, your help is greatly appreciated.
 The turnaround time for various issues is simply amazing, especially for an open-source project.
 Once again, my apologies for so many questions, however, I hope that in the long run your answers will help the entire community.